DuncanCragg/OnexOS/README-game.md

 just walk across into it, or you can link to a leaf you made, and use it elsewhere.

 Petals link to flowers, vases to tables, rooms within houses, streets of cities.

-### What's the cost?

-There is none.
-Free and open software.

-There's no account set-up, and no adverts.
-You can just jump in and start creating!

 --------------------------------------------